 Current Biology Volume 26, Issue 6, p R219–R221, 21 March 2016

-Abstract and limited access to full text
+Abstract and FREE access to full text

 The city of Marseille suffered the last major outbreak of the second plague pandemic in Europe in spite of sophisticated quarantine procedures.
 After heavy casualties, the epidemic was confined to this area and died down there.
 This contemporary engraving is by the artist Michel Serre (1658–1733), who distinguished himself in the city’s response to the disaster.
 (Photo: Robert Valette/Wikipedia.)